chyr-rpg/DDQN_RL_MT5/reseasrch_findings/findings_from_test.md

 The latest GBPUSD run used the same setting.

-This means the agent continued updating its model and memory while moving through the historical data.
+This means the agent continued updating its model and memory while moving through the historical data, which is a strength for real-life trading.

-Because of this, I do not treat the current results as strict out-of-sample evidence.
+However, this also makes me not treat the current results as strict out-of-sample evidence.

 They show how the system behaved **while learning from the same historical period it was being evaluated on**.